HIPAA

 ELIGIBILITY FOR HIPAA CERTIFICATION

 Businesses involved in healthcare facilities need to get a HIPAA compliance certificate.
-Hospitals, dentist and doctor offices, health insurance companies, and pharmacists are all covered businesses that use computer means to send and receive health information.
+Hospitals, health insurance companies, and pharmacists must have HIPAA certifications as they receive health information.
 Therefore, business partners do more than manage protected health information (PHI).
-They also offer other services to covered groups.
-Some of these businesses are computer storage providers, experts, and billing firms.
-How a company must follow HIPAA rules depends on its situation.
-HIPAA compliance certification must obey laws that protect patient privacy and keep health information safe.
+Some other related businesses require HIPAA compliance, like computer storage providers, experts, and billing firms.
+How a company must follow HIPAA rules depends on its business nature, scope, and key operations.
+HIPAA compliance certification protects patient privacy and keeps health information safe.

 VALIDITY PERIOD OF HIPAA CERTIFICATION